 - Sharing relevant information with all visiting teachers, including policies. - Deciding which sessions to take. - Obtaining media release forms from all students and adults participating in the field trip and providing those to the Museum during orientation. - Organizing transportation. - Organizing sack lunches. - Checking in at the Country Store upon arrival to provide total student numbers, payment (if applicable), and be greeted by GMA staff.

 Available Lessons & State Standards

-PreK & 1st (30-minute lessons)
+PreK (20-minute lessons) & 1st Grade (30-minute lessons)